harvesthq/harvest_for_safari/README.md

 With the Harvest for Safari extension, you can:

 * Start and stop timers directly from the Safari toolbar.
-* Start and stop timers from to-dos and cards in Basecamp and Trello.
+* Start and stop timers from to-dos in Basecamp and cards in Trello.

 ## Download Harvest for Safari